What is Adhesive Tapes? Types, Manufacturing, and Applications

 • Emulsion Acrylic

-Adhesive tape was invented in 1925 as a painter’s masking tape for auto body shops that led to transparent tape designed to seal the cellophane wrap used by the food industry.
-Then the adhesive tape was introduced as a household item, and the idea just stuck.
+Adhesive tape was invented in 1925 as a painter’s masking tape for auto body shops, which led to transparent tape designed to seal the cellophane wrap used by the food industry.
+Then, the adhesive tape was introduced as a household item, and the idea just stuck.

 In addition, the transfer of the PRTR (Pollutant Release and Transfer Register) chemicals other than the solvents (both liquid and solid) used for the base material, adhesive mass, primer, backside treatment agent, and so on also took place from the production process such as coating, rewinding, and slitting of tape rolls.